 1. Each type of student record is the responsibility of a designated school official, and only that person or the dean or director to whom that person reports has authority to release the record.
 The following is a list of the responsible officials:

 a.
-Academic records: registrar
+Academic records: University Registrar

 b.
-Admissions records: director of admissions
+Admissions records: Director of Admissions

 c.
-Financial aid records: director of student financial aid
+Financial aid records: Director of Student Financial Aid

 e.
-Traffic and security records: director, ISU Department of Public Safety
+Traffic and security records: Director, ISU Department of Public Safety

 f.
-Medical records: director, Thielen Student Health Center
+Medical records: Director, Thielen Student Health Center

 g.
-Counseling records and test scores: director, Student Counseling Service
+Counseling records and test scores: Director, Student Counseling Service

 h.
-Actions of Academic Standards Committees: college deans
+Actions of Academic Standards Committees: College Deans

 i.
-Disciplinary records: dean of students
+Disciplinary records: Dean of Students, Office of Student Conduct

 j.
-Residence hall records: director of residence
+Residence hall records: Director of Residence

 5. A student may waive the right to review a specific record by submitting in writing a statement to this effect to the official responsible for that record.